pattern-lab/patternlab-node/packages/docs/src/docs/pattern-organization.md

 ---

-title: Overview of Patterns | Pattern Lab
+title: Overview of Patterns
-heading: Overview of Patterns
+tags:
+  - docs
 ---

 Patterns can be found in `./source/_patterns/`.
 Patterns must be written in the template languages supported by Pattern Lab's PatternEngines.
 For PHP the supported PatternEngines are Mustache and Twig.
 For Node there are [several more PatternEngines to choose from](/docs/advanced-template-language-and-pattern-engines.html).